 Renode 1.12 release - new platforms, sensors and debugging features

-Topics: Open ISA, Open AI, Open toolchains, Open hardware
+Topics: Open ISA, Edge AI, Open source tools, Open hardware

 Originally created to meet Antmicro’s internal need for a flexible system design and testing tool, Renode has been in use by numerous projects and organizations including internet giants like Google, Microsoft and Amazon, semiconductors like Arm, Intel, Microchip or QuickLogic, as well as product developers like the Precursor team or Blixt.